 A scintillator is characterized by its photon emission spectrum.
-The scintillation follows an exponential decay with two time constants, a fast and a slow one.
-The relative strength of the fast component FASTCOMPONENT as a fraction of total scintillation yield is given by the YIELDRATIO.
-The emission spectra of both decays are given by the property vectors FASTCOMPONENT and SLOWCOMPONENT and the time constants FASTTIMECONSTANT and SLOWTIMECONSTANT.
+The scintillation follows an exponential decay with up to three time constants.
+The relative strength of the components as a fraction of the total scintillation yield is given by SCINTILLATIONYIELD1, SCINTILLATIONYIELD2 and SCINTILLATIONYIELD3.
+The emission spectra of the decays are given by the property vectors SCINTILLATIONCOMPONENT1, SCINTILLATIONCOMPONENT3 and the time constants SCINTILLATIONTIMECONSTANT1, SCINTILLATIONTIMECONSTANT2 and SCINTILLATIONTIMECONSTANT3.
 These vectors specify the probability that a photon with the given energy is emitted.
 The sum of each of the vectors should therefore be one.

 In order to have scintillation in a material, the first parameter that has to be specified is the SCINTILLATIONYIELD (1/Mev, 1/keV), which gives the number of photons that is emitted per amount of energy absorbed, or, more precisely, it gives the expectation value of this number, since the real number of emitted photons follows a normal distribution.
 The variance of this normal distribution is RESOLUTION-SCALE times this expectation value.
 Thus, for example, when a gamma photon deposits E amount of energy in the scintillator, N optical photons are emitted with an expectation value of $\mu_N = E$.
-SCINTILLATIONYIELD

-'''

-and a standard deviation of \sigma_N = RESOLUTIONSCALE \cdot \sqrt{E \cdot SCINTILLATIONYIELD}
+SCINTILLATIONYIELD and a standard deviation of $\sigma_N = RESOLUTIONSCALE \cdot \sqrt{E \cdot SCINTILLATIONYIELD}$ where R is the energy resolution (FWHM - Full width at half maximum) at energy E:

-'''